TERMS AND CONDITIONS

 4.1.
 Term.
-Unless earlier terminated in accordance with the terms of these Terms, the Initial Term shall begin on the Service Start Date and continue for the Initial Term set forth on the applicable Order Form.
-Upon completion of the Initial Term, these Terms shall automatically renew for successive one (1) year periods (each a “Renewal Term”), unless either party provides at least sixty (60) days’ written notice that the Agreement will expire at the end of the Initial Term or then-current Renewal Term.
+Unless earlier terminated in accordance with these Terms, the Initial Term shall begin on the Service Start Date and continue for the Initial Term set forth on the applicable Order Form.
+Unless otherwise set forth in an Order Form, upon completion of the Initial Term, these Terms shall automatically renew for successive one (1) year periods (each a “Renewal Term”), unless either party provides at least thirty (30) days’ written notice that the Agreement will expire at the end of the Initial Term or then-current Renewal Term.
 Renewal Terms shall be on the same terms as herein, provided that Provider reserves the right to increase the Fees payable during any Renewal Term by up to five percent (5%) over the Fees payable during the Initial Term or most recent Renewal Term (as applicable).

 4.2.
 Termination.
 If either party defaults in any of its material obligations under these Terms and such default has not been cured within thirty (30) days after written notice, upon notice to the defaulting party, the non-defaulting party may immediately terminate these Terms in addition to its other rights and remedies.